josephwegner/josephwegner.github.com/blog/_posts/2015-03-25-open-source-for-real-companies.md

 If you're still reading and engaged at this point, you're probably following my point about open-source not being the end of the world for real companies.
 Or, I guess, you might just be reading as fodder for a flame war in the comments, but I certainly hope not.
 Anyways, if we can agree that open-source isn't *bad*, then our next step is to figure out why it's *good*.
 What are the benefits of trusting me, and diving in to the open source world?

-Eric Raymond, along with looking at a bunch of different open source projects that are active and awesome *right now*, have convinced me that open-source engineering creates better software.
+Eric Raymond, along with looking at a bunch of different open source projects that are active and awesome *right now*, has convinced me that open-source engineering creates better software.
 One of the primary reasons (and my favorite) for this, according to Raymond, is selfish actors.

 In closed-source engineering, a product is guided by a single entity (your company).
 Your company has selfish motives as they guide the development of a project.
 They want to make money, and they want to do that in the most efficient and lucrative way possible.
 Sometimes the best thing for the project (ie: the best thing for your *users*) does not align with the most lucrative thing for the business.
 In the short term, it may seem beneficial to make these decisions, but in the long-term providng the best experience for your users will likely result in the most success.
 Suddenly, your product goals and your business goals don't align - guess who wins in the closed-source world.

 Running your engineering as an open-source project vastly decreases the likelihood of business goals getting in the way of user-focued project enhancements.
 Open source projects attract a wide variety of contributors, all of which can be considered selfish actors.
 Every contributor has their own goals - be it business goals, or simply a desire to create a project they think is cool.
 The distribution of selfish actors with different goals will eventually balance out, and provide a consistent drive towards user happiness.

-I know it sounds crazy, and I definitely can't make the argument that open-source is better for *every* business, but I do think open-source is both a viable and beneficial option for a lot of companies.
+I know it sounds crazy, and I definitely can't make the argument that open-source is better for *every* business, but I do think open-source is both a viable and a beneficial option for a lot of companies.
 It's crazy, but maybe it's good crazy.

 If you're living the dream and doing open-source in a commerical sense, please [reach out to me](mailto:joe@wegnerdesign.com) - I'm becoming increasingly interested in the topic, and I'd love to hear your story.
 Same deal if you've got battle scars from this approach - I want to hear about it.

+### Examples

+Some of my readers had requested that I come up with some examples of companies that have proven the rules that I wrote about here.
+That seems fair, and the research is pretty fun as well.

+- [Ghost](https://github.com/TryGhost), [Discourse](https://github.com/discourse). and [Reddit](https://github.com/reddit) all have fairly simple concepts, and have wonderful open-source communities.
+- [NASA](https://github.com/nasa), [Android](https://github.com/android), and [Coinbase](https://github.com/coinbase) are all such capital-heavy projects that even with their source open, it's difficult for any competitors to gain an advantage
+- [Wordpress](https://github.com/wordpress), [Docker](https://github.com/docker), and [SugarCRM](https://github.com/sugarcrm) all have wide enough target markets that they can afford for their competition to benefit from their source code.

+On the opposite side of the spectrum, [Mailchimp](http://mailchimp.com/), [Google](Google)(search, specifically), and [iRobot](http://www.irobot.com/) are all companies that probably would not benefit from open sourcing their core products.